ericcgu/DevOps-Log-Analysis/README.md

 ## Motivation

-For this project, I used Docker instead of Vagrant as recommended because I am more interested inß Docker and Microservices.
+For this project, I used Docker instead of Vagrant as recommended because I am more interested in Docker and Microservices.

-The structure of the application is broken up services.
-Each services has its own Dockerfile where the dependencies are decleared.
+The structure of the application is microservices.
+Each services has its own Dockerfile where the dependencies are declared.

 The services are orchestrated and combined by the docker-compose.yml file.

     .
     ├── docker-compose.yml